 The cost of hiring a virtual assistant will depend on:

-There are three ways to hire a virtual assistant:
+There are three main ways to hire a virtual assistant:

 You can hire a freelance virtual assistant through a marketplace like Upwork or a job board like Indeed.com or Craigslist.
-Upwork lists virtual assistants for as low as $10 per hour, while assistants on job boards start at around $20.
-A freelancer is typically the lowest-cost option.
+Upwork offers virtual assistants starting at $10 per hour, while assistants on other job boards generally begin around $20.
+A freelancer is usually the most affordable option.

 Of course, there are some risks associated with this approach.
-You don't bring them onto your team so you have a lot less control.
-They may not have the skills you advertise or be strong communicators.
-Many are in offshore time zones and work while you're sleeping, which makes quality control a challenge—prepare to iterate.
-Also, you're the boss.
+You don't bring them onto your team, so you have a lot less control.

-Contract virtual assistant agencies maintain a bench of vetted virtual assistants from which you can choose.
-Many are seeking long-term work and bulk pricing with monthly retainers.
-Pricing varies significantly by location—U.S.-based agencies charge between $30 and over $100 per hour.
-Agencies that connect you with offshore assistants typically start at around $20 per hour.
+Contract virtual assistant agencies maintain a pool of vetted virtual assistants you can select from.
+Many are looking for long-term jobs and offer bulk pricing with monthly retainers.
+Prices vary widely by location—U.S.-based agencies charge between $30 and over $100 an hour.
+Agencies that connect you with offshore assistants usually start at around $20 an hour.

 Most agencies act as matchmakers.
 There is limited hands-on support for establishing the relationship and ensuring quality control.
-Furthermore, not all agencies focus on virtual assistants; some provide other services, such as accounting, web design, and graphic design.
+Furthermore, not all agencies specialize in virtual assistants; some offer additional services, such as accounting, web design, and graphic design.

 Managed virtual assistant service providers hire, train, and optimize the performance of virtual assistants for you.
 The assistants are employees of the service providers.

 Think of it this way.
-Typically, a managed virtual assistant service gives you access to a primary virtual assistant and the whole support team.
+Typically, a managed virtual assistant service provides you with access to an entire support team.
 A freelancer or agency only gives you a single point of support.

-Account managers collaborate with you to document processes and train the virtual assistants on client systems before the engagement.
-The assistants arrive prepared to contribute from day one.
-Client feedback is provided to the account manager, who coaches and supports the assistant.
+Account managers work with you to document processes and train virtual assistants on client systems before the engagement starts.
+This ensures the assistants are prepared to contribute right from the beginning.
+The account manager then provides client feedback and coaches the assistant to support their work.

 To summarize, the cost of a virtual assistant starts at: